rocicorp/repliear/README.md

 ## Credit

-Special thanks to [linear_clone](https://github.com/tuan3w/linearapp_clone) which we started with and enabled us to get the visual styling right quickly.
+We started this project by forking [linear_clone](https://github.com/tuan3w/linearapp_clone).
+This enabled us to get the visual styling right much faster than we otherwise could have.